awsdocs/aws-javascript-developer-guide-v2/using-lambda-functions.md

 1. Create a working directory on your computer for this tutorial\.

-1. Copy `slotsassets.zip` into your working directory\.
+1. Copy `slotassets.zip` into your working directory\.

 1. Create a JSON file with your account credentials in your working directory\.
 This file is used by the setup scripts to authenticate their AWS requests\.
 For details, see [Loading Credentials in Node\.js from a JSON File](loading-node-credentials-json-file.md)\.